As part of a restructuring of staff and governance, appointments have been made for the posts of Acting

 We are so sad to hear about the death of the Bishop of Rokon, Francis Loyo Mori, after a long illness.
 Bishop Francis was an enthusiastic and staunch supporter of TEU ever since he took part in the initial feasibility study in 2011.
 He was instrumental in enabling TEU to acquire the central campus site outside Rokon.
 The photo shows Bishop Francis speaking at the laying of the TEU foundation stone in December 2019 on the Rokon site.
-We give thanks to God for Bishop Francis who has served the church and people of South Sudan so faithfully through much hardship and suffering.
-Our prayers are with his family and the people of Rokon in this time of loss.

 Read the announcement of his death by Archbishop Justin Badi Arama here.